 About the qualifying ratio

-Most underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
+Most conventional mortgages require a qualifying ratio of 28/36.
 FHA loans are less strict, requiring a 29/41 ratio.

-In these ratios, the first number is how much (by percent) of your gross monthly income that can go toward housing costs.
-This ratio is figured on your total payment, including hazard insurance, homeowners' dues, Private Mortgage Insurance - everything.
+The first number is the percentage of your gross monthly income that can be spent on housing.
+This ratio is figured on your total payment, including hazard insurance, homeowners' dues, PMI - everything.

-The second number is what percent of your gross income every month that should be applied to housing expenses and recurring debt.
-Recurring debt includes payments on credit cards, vehicle loans, child support, etcetera.
+The second number is the maximum percentage of your gross monthly income that should be applied to housing expenses and recurring debt.
+Recurring debt includes things like auto payments, child support and monthly credit card payments.